fttlov/JCAdvance/README.md

 Since the right analog stick is now completely free:

-* **JCAdvance allows you to use the right stick's Y-axis as analog triggers** alongside (simultaneously) your physical digital ZL/ZR buttons. <br>
+* **JCAdvance allows you to use the right stick's Y-axis as analog triggers** alongside (simultaneously) your physical digital ZL/ZR buttons.
 Thе option is fully controlled in real time by a configurable hotkey.<br>

 Examples of use:<br>
 * **Red Dead Redemption 2:** Slowly pull the right stick UP to fill the draw meter in duels (bypassing the digital trigger issue); smoothly cock your revolver's hammer and fire or just rapid fire by digital ZR trigger <br>